Your first year: an overview

 You can re-visit our video resources on the Doctoral College SharePoint for more information about what to expect during the transfer process.

+Guidance on the viva, including video streamed vivas, is available in the Viva collection section in LinkedIn Learning.
+Simply use your usual University details to log in.
+You can experience a short mock viva by participating in a Your Viva workshop.
+Information about the workshop and how to book is available via ODPL’s Postgraduate Research Professional Development opportunities web page.
 If you are unable to attend the workshop, or you particularly want to experience answering viva questions in a video streamed environment, you can request a mock viva by emailing researcherdev@leeds.ac.uk.
-Please indicate in your email that you would like a mock viva and why you are requesting it.
 You are also entitled to ask your supervisor to do a mock viva with you; support from OD&PL is offered in addition to any support from your supervisor.

 You will be required to complete a statement of academic integrity in GRAD when you submit your transfer for assessment.
-This statement confirms that the transfer report is your own work, that you have not presented anyone else’s work as your own; that you have read and understood the University’s published rules on plagiarism; and consent for screening of the transfer report to verify the absence of plagiarised material (all transfer reports will be submitted to Turnitin).
+This statement confirms that the transfer report is your own work, that you have not presented anyone else’s work as your own, that you have read and understood the University’s published rules on plagiarism, and consent for screening of the transfer report to verify the absence of plagiarised material (all transfer reports will be submitted to Turnitin).
 The Turnitin Originality Report will be provided to your transfer panel with your transfer report.
-You will receive a copy of the Turnitin Report at the end of the transfer process (after the viva and once the outcome has been confirmed) as an additional training/learning tool, allowing the report to be discussed with your Supervisors and any advice or training around academic writing considered.
+You will receive a copy of the Turnitin Report at the end of the transfer process (after the viva and once the outcome has been confirmed) as an additional training/learning tool, allowing the report to be discussed with your supervisors and any advice or training around academic writing considered.
 This will be uploaded to the Project Files area in your GRAD record.
 Please allow three weeks from the outcome of transfer notification for the report to be uploaded.

 If you are considering submitting your thesis as an alternative style of doctoral thesis including published material, you should familiarise yourself with the guidance and speak to your supervisor.

-Candidates approaching the transfer stage should also note that following successful Transfer, it is not possible for PGRs to change to a practice-led research degree
+Candidates approaching the transfer stage should also note that following successful transfer, it is not possible for PGRs to change to a practice-led research degree

 In addition to the review, it is important that you are up to date with key progression requirements.